-It was relatively easy for the Middle East governments to report whatever they saw fit, because the oil industry was mainly in State hands, but Nigeria facing a similar problem had to persuade the foreign companies to increase their reported reserves.
-Investigation its Shell’s recent reserve downgrading has unearthed the fact that during the 1990s the foreign companies in Nigeria were given tax inducements to over-book their reported reserves.
+It was relatively easy for the Middle East governments to report whatever they saw fit because the oil industry was mainly in State hands, but Nigeria is facing a similar problem had to persuade the foreign companies to increase their reported reserves.
+The investigation, it’s Shell’s recent reserve downgrading, has unearthed the fact that during the 1990s the foreign companies in Nigeria were given tax inducements to over-book their reported reserves.
 The government for some reason is now trying to claw-back $600 million attributable to the over-reporting.

 Work on upgrading the model proceeds, leading to a tentative revision of the figures and tables on Page 2.
 The emphasis is on tentative as much more work has to be done.